 WASHINGTON, D.C. – The federal pot of money preserving local roads and bridges may soon be empty, yet lawmakers on Capitol Hill are miles apart on a solution.
 Not only local infrastructure but the overall economy is sure to feel the impact.
 While increasingly fuel-efficient cars and trucks are easier on the wallet and the [...]

 The White House is painting a dire picture for every region in the nation, especially South Florida, if action isn’t taken to combat climate change.
 Some of the state’s Republican lawmakers still are not buying it.
-Things won’t be pretty if the latest White House climate assessment is right.
-You can expect intensified storms and [...]
+Things will not be pretty if the latest White House climate assessment is right.
+You can expect intensified storms [...]

 Accusations are flying in Virginia’s gubernatorial contest about whether someone born outside of the commonwealth is well suited to serve the state.
 Upon flipping through some records, Capitol Hill reporter Matt Laslo found that Virginians aren’t really wedded to the idea of being represented by native sons – or daughters.